-The daughter of an accomplished oil painter from the south and born into a long line of creative southern women, MEGAN MILLER (art director) was accepted into Cincinnati’s School for the Creative and Performing Arts at age of 9.
+The daughter of an accomplished oil painter from the south and born into a long line of creative southern women, MEGAN MILLER (producer and art director) was accepted into Cincinnati’s School for the Creative and Performing Arts at age of 9.
 As a tactile artist her work has been shown all over the southeastern U.S. As an art director and designer she uses mixed media art and photography to create sets for small stage performances, while focusing on the big picture.
 She’s known for taking what may just be a good idea and turning it into a living breathing reality from concept to finish.

 DERRICK DYMALSKI (composer/pit orchestra) has performed at Carnegie Hall, played with jazz greats such as David Sandborn, Randy Brecker, Jon Faddis, Lew Tabackin, Toshiko Akiyoshi, and Gordon Goodwin, and toured multiple times internationally.
 He's also received accolades in the form of several Downbeat awards from acclaimed Downbeat magazine.
 A graduate of the prestigious Frost School of Music at the University of Miami in Florida, Derrick tours frequently nationally and internationally with his band, World Peace Ensemble.